-- There is no one-size fits all approach / template to this project. - Your IB strategy and the type of analysis required is entirely driven by your opportunity statement depends on the chosen company - At the beginning stage of the project, it is important that you: - Brainstorm as a group on ideas and problems - You can identify a global problem / market challenge / need gap. - Understand and articulate your "why"- why is this opportunity interesting? - Decide what kind of target companies are best suited to solve and what countries may benefit from the solution. - Choose your company. - Choose something you are interested in and motivated to learn more about. - Larger or publicly traded companies have better information availability and accessibility, but they are less interesting.
-Do explore smaller and privately owned businesses as an option.
+- Your IB strategy and the type of analysis required is entirely driven by your opportunity statement depends on the chosen company - At the beginning stage of the project, it is important that you: - Brainstorm as a group on ideas and problems - You can identify a global problem / market challenge / need gap. - Understand and articulate your "why"- why is this opportunity interesting? - Decide what kind of target companies are best suited to solve and what countries may benefit from the solution. - Choose your company. - Choose something you are interested in and motivated to learn more about.

-Companies that students have done work on in the past will only be accepted upon approval and a review of the prior paper completed.
+- Larger or publicly traded companies have better information availability and accessibility, but they are less interesting.
+Do explore smaller and privately owned businesses as an option. - Companies that students have done work on in the past will only be accepted upon approval and a review of the prior paper completed.